Quick Start

 A Simple Example

-Here is a complete example of performing batched forward kinematics and Jacobian calculations for a simple 2-link robot defined in a string.
+Here is a complete example of performing batched forward kinematics, Jacobian, and inverse dynamics for a simple 2-link robot defined in a string.

 import torch